MiguelCarrera8/miguedev.github.io/_posts/2020-08-29-htb-writeup-quick.md

 On the website there's a few tidbits of useful information such as:

 - Testimonials with persons names and company names (this will be useful later)
-- There's a weird comment about using Mobile App to access the portal
+- There's a weird comment  using Mobile App to access the portal

 ![](/assets/images/htb-writeup-quick/image-20200425192116695.png)